w3c/wai-older-users/_older-users/index.md

 Older web users are an increasing market segment and an important target group for many businesses, governments, and other organizations.

-A European Commission-funded [WAI-AGE Project](https://www.w3.org/WAI/WAI-AGE/) researched:
+The European Commission-funded [WAI-AGE Project](https://www.w3.org/WAI/WAI-AGE/) researched:

 -   the needs of older web users,
 -   existing guidance for addressing older user needs, and